project-kona/KTracker/src/README_config.txt

-cl.config - diff pages and report both number and addresses of dirty cache lines wp.config - writeprotect pages instead of diffing the pages report_times.config - report application running times and number of dirty cache lines, but do not report dirty cache lines addresses notracking.config - pause/resume app using PBSim, but do nothing while app is paused sleep.config - pause/resume app using PBSim, and sleep while app is paused
+cl.config - diff pages and report both number and addresses of dirty cache lines wp.config - writeprotect pages instead of diffing the pages report_times.config - report application running times and number of dirty cache lines, but do not report dirty cache lines addresses notracking.config - pause/resume app using KTracker, but do nothing while app is paused sleep.config - pause/resume app using KTracker, and sleep while app is paused